 Health co-benefits are local, national and international measures with the potential to simultaneously yield large, immediate public health benefits and reduce the upward trajectory of greenhouse gas emissions.
 Lower carbon strategies can also be cost-effective investments for individuals and societies.

-Presented here are examples, from a global perspective, of opportunities for health co-benefits that could be realised by action in important greenhouse gas emitting sectors.^a
+Presented here are examples of opportunities for health co-benefits that could be realised by action in important greenhouse gas emitting sectors.^a